 - Easy to understand

-You have a few seconds to grab your customer's attention on Facebook, so avoid complicated copywriting, complicated discounts or strange images.
+You have a few seconds to grab your customer's attention on Facebook, so avoid complicated copywriting, make it snappy, and avoid complicated discounts or strange images.

 Simplicity is the best choice: